janm31415/trico/README.md

 ### trico_encoder
 `trico_encoder` can read binary STL files and binary or ascii PLY files.
 As output it will generate a Trico-encoded file, containing the compressed data of the input file.
 There are some restrictions on the input PLY files however: when reading PLY files with double precision data, this double precision data will be converted to single precision data by the internal PLY reader, so there is some loss of accuracy here.
 Note that Trico can compress double precision data without loss of accuracy, but for simplicity of the reader in the encoding tool I've opted to only fully support single precision PLY files.
 If you need to compress PLY files with double precision this should be fairly straight forward: Essentially you can take the implementation in file `ioply.c` but replace `float` by `double` for the vertices/normals/texture data.

 The basic usage of the encoder expects an input file and preferably also an output file.
-If an output file is omitted, `trico_encoder` will replace the extension of the input file by `.trc` and write to that file., but generally
+If an output file is omitted, `trico_encoder` will replace the extension of the input file by `.trc` and write to that file, but generally

     ./trico_encoder -i my_data/stl_file.stl  -o out.trc